In Photos: Dieppe Raid Commemoration - Pacific Navy News

 In Photos: Dieppe Raid Commemoration

-A French child watches the Canadian Armed Forces contingent march by during a ceremony at the Pourville monument commemorating the 75th anniversary of the Dieppe Raid in Pourville, France Aug.
-20.
+Members from the Canadian Armed Forces contingent conduct drill at the Royal Hamilton Light Infantry monument during the 75th anniversary of the Dieppe Raid in Dieppe, France, Aug.
+19.

 Filed Under: Featured